Synthworks0/SBY-OST-Tool/README.md

 SBY OST Tool is a powerful tool designed to extract and rename soundtracks from the "Seishun Buta Yarou" (Rascal Does Not Dream) series.
 This application provides both a graphical user interface (GUI) and a command-line interface (CLI) for ease of use.

 * If there is translation issues please feel free to let me know!
+Some machine translation was used for English so it isn't perfect.

 ## Features